Aspirus Wausau Residency Curriculum

 Human Behavior & Mental Health

 Second year residents have four weeks dedicated to Human Behavior and Mental Health.
-The rotation takes place at the local health care center with time split between the adult and pediatric units.
+At least two weeks of the rotation take place at the local health care center’s inpatient units.
 This is another opportunity for our residents to work with the local psychiatry residents.

-We schedule a didactic series with a local child psychiatrist on pediactric/adolescent psychiatry every other year.
+We schedule a didactic series with a local child psychiatrist on pediatric/adolescent psychiatry every other year.

 Outpatient Family Medicine (OFM)

-At Aspirus Wausau Family Medicine Residency, we are moving toward the Clinic First model to give residents maximum time in the outpatient setting.
 Residents start on day one with their own continuity panel of patients which have been passed down from graduated residents.
 Time spent in the outpatient clinic is on average four half days per week all three years of residency.
-In PGY-3, eight weeks of OFM gives residents the experience and confidence to be fully prepared for independent practice.
+Residents have dedicated blocks to OFM each year of residency.

-We serve a diverse patient population including pediatrics, maternity care, geriatrics, OMT, and addiction medicine as well as special populations including HIV, transgender, Hmong/Southeast Asian.
+We serve a diverse patient population including pediatrics, maternity care, geriatrics, OMT, and office-based treatment of addiction disorders including long-acting injectables as well as special populations including transgender care and Hmong/Southeast Asian.

 We have introduced a collaborative care module with PGY4 psychiatry residents in the clinic on a weekly basis to assist with mental health care.